RestorationDev/ChordAlytics/README.md

  # Technical Approach
 	1. Cleaning and Structuring
 	•	Parsed *thousands of chord progressions from songs.
+Parsed in an arrangement of 3 chord sequences for contextual information about each chord
 	•	Organized the data into graph structures where nodes represent chords.
 	2. Mathematical Modeling
 	•	Markov Chains: Modeled chord transitions to predict future progressions.